gw1urf/spigot/README.md

 the top level..

-The code is very much designed around speed, since my own install is seeing upwards of 40,000 hits per hour and has seen extended periods ove over 80,000 hits/hour.
+The code is very much designed around speed, since my own install is seeing upwards of 40,000 hits per hour and has seen extended periods of over 80,000 hits/hour.
 I hope it's still reasonably readable, though - I've tried not to make its workings too obscure in the seach for optimisation.